 - Ph.D.
 History & Philosophy of Science, Indiana University

 - A.B.
 Mathematics, Vassar College

-- Philosophy and Rhetoric of Science and Technology
+- History and Philosophy of Science and Math

 - Fiss, A. and M. Vest.
 August 2014.
 Broadcasting Science Writing: Media Translations in Liberal Arts Pedagogy.
 Transformations, Special Issue on Digital Collaboration and Blended/Hybrid Learning.